 Metered Autos:3 wheelers or .Autos. are fairly popular in Hyderabad.
 Slightly larger shared-ride 7-seaters will charge by distances, usually Rs.3/- per km.
 They travel on fixed routes.
 The smaller .3-seaters. are metered and charge Rs.8/- per km (min.
 Rs.10/-).

-The Summer School will take place at IIIT where some of the participants will stay in IIIT guest rooms and student hostels.
+The Summer School will take place at IIIT Campus.
+Participants may stay in IIIT student hostels.